brantondemoss/brantondemoss.github.io/writing/kata.md

 ## Yann LeCun's Cake of Learning

-"Godfather of AI", co-inventor of convolutional neural networks and Turing laureate Yann Lecun wants to tell you about his cake.
+"Godfather of AI", co-inventor of convolutional neural networks and Turing laureate Yann LeCgun wants to tell you about his cake.

 ![](cake.png)
 *Slide from that one talk he's always giving*